-- The setting of detailed annual budgets, Council Tax, Housing Rents and Capital Programme (published in the Budget Book) - Regular Treasury Management officer meetings to ensure compliance with the Treasury Management Strategy. - Production of financial information for budget managers on a commitment basis - A quarterly budget monitoring process for the General Fund, HRA and Capital Programme, reporting to the Council's Executive and Council (as appropriate) - Continuous reviews and reporting of the Council's General Fund and HRA Medium Term Financial Strategies - The Council is pursuing options to regenerate the Council's assets and reduce the amount of prudential borrowing and consequently the pressure on the General Fund. - During 2014/15, the Capital Strategy was zero based for 2015/16 onwards with all capital bids scored against organisational priorities. - The revised General Fund and HRA 2015/16 capital programmes, update on the Council's draft 5 Year Capital Strategy requirement for delivery 2016/17: A refresh of asset review requires completion based on the current condition survey to ensure efficient use of the council's assets, and to identify development opportunities and assist achievement of capital receipts (aligned to mitigation of Asset Management, Housing development and Capital risk mitigation)
+- The setting of detailed annual budgets, Council Tax, Housing Rents and Capital Programme (published in the Budget Book) - Regular Treasury Management officer meetings to ensure compliance with the Treasury Management Strategy. - Production of financial information for budget managers on a commitment basis - A quarterly budget monitoring process for the General Fund, HRA and Capital Programme, reporting to the Council's Executive and Council (as appropriate) - Continuous reviews and reporting of the Council's General Fund and HRA Medium Term Financial Strategies - The Council is pursuing options to regenerate the Council's assets and reduce the amount of prudential borrowing and consequently the pressure on the General Fund. - During 2014/15, the Capital Strategy was zero based for 2015/16 onwards with all capital bids scored against organisational priorities. - The revised General Fund and HRA 2015/16 capital programmes, update on the Council's draft 5 Year Capital Strategy and the resources available to fund the Capital Strategy were reported to January Executive.

-Action 1 set out on page 20.
+Significant Governance enhancement requirement for delivery 2016/17: based on the current condition survey to ensure efficient use of the council's assets. and to identify development opportunities and development and Capital risk mitigation) Action 1 set out on page 21.